 Note also that recycling technology for batteries is getting better and better.
 This will eventually decrease the need for new mining.
 However at present a lot of newly mined minerals are needed.

 So far, the method of choice seems to be to lower a crawler down to the sea bottom that breaks the nodules into smaller pieces which are then sucked to the surface.
 Along with the nodules comes quite a bit of bottom-water* and non-nodule particulates.
-The crawlers raise plumes of this particulate material.
+The crawlers raise plumes of this particulate material which can settle over unmined areas and smother the organisms there.
 It consists of a little mineral matter and of the 'organic snow' that has accumulated over the eons.

 *Which turns out to be potentially quite important